-Have you heard the terms "hard water" and "soft water" but aren't quite sure what they mean, which is safest for you to drink, or which you need to have flowing out of your faucets.
+You've heard the terms "hard water" and "soft water."
+But perhaps you're not quite sure what those terms mean, which water type is safest for you to drink, or what kind of water should be flowing out of your faucets.

-What is Hard Water?
+What is hard water?

 Hard water is water that has higher-than-normal mineral content — usually a mixture of varying levels of calcium and magnesium.
-Hard water isn't necessarily unsafe to drink, in fact, it may even have moderate health benefits for those who are calcium or magnesium deficient!
+Hard water isn't necessarily unsafe to drink.
+In fact, it may even have moderate health benefits for those who are calcium or magnesium deficient!

-What is Soft Water?
+What is soft water?

-Neither soft water or softened water will have the adverse of effects of hard water.
-This means you'll get the spotless dishes, shiny hair, and clean clothes you've been striving for all along and you won't have to worry about any potential buildup in your water heater.
+Neither soft water nor softened water will have the adverse effects of hard water.
+This means you'll get the spotless dishes, shiny hair, and clean clothes you've been striving for, and you won't have to worry about any potential buildup in your water heater.